don/html-cam/README.md

 I kludge the photo orientation based on the device orientation, clearly there is a better solution.

-It's possible to run the browser out of memory, possibly due to a huge photo encoded into a base64 string.
+It's possible to run the browser out of memory.
+I'm guessing this is because a huge photo is encoded into a base64 string.
 Maybe <code>window.URL.createObjectURL(file)</code> would work better than reading the image with <code>FileReader</code>?

 Adjusting the input tag can control the input types: